 Miranda was born in Panama at an American base to American parents.
 She would then have both US and Panamanian citizenship.
 If Panama adopted the same tax laws and requirements that the US has, Miranda would be an “Accidental Panamanian” and would need to file income tax returns for both the US and Panama.

-This characteristic of how the US handles and works with taxes is for sure unique and is what separates MyExpatTaxes with other software like TurboTax.
-We specialize particularly with all aspects of taxes for an American abroad, whereas TurboTax is more for Americans in the US and does not offer all the forms expats would need to stay tax compliant.
+This characteristic of how the US handles and works with taxes is for sure unique and is what separates MyExpatTaxes with other software like TurboTax or Tax Slayer.
+We specialize particularly with all aspects of taxes for an American abroad, whereas TurboTax or Tax Act are more for Americans in the US and does not offer all the forms expats would need to stay tax compliant.

 Therefore, you can for sure guarantee MyExpatTaxes will provide the right help for American citizens abroad!